 First, we must integrate or ‘merge’ the 32 RNA-Seq files together into a single table.
 The reason for this is that data in table format is a form that is more easily loaded into RNA-Seq analysis software packages.
 Typically, sequencing facilities often provide individual files for each RNA-Seq sample similar to that in Table 2, but mileage may vary depending on your particular facility.

-Second, we must perform gene ‘ID mapping’.
-This entails translating the names of genes/RNA species provided within the raw RNA-Seq files into a desired namespace.
-This is necessary because the ‘enrichment’ software that distills pathways from gene expression must be able to match RNA counts for a gene with the genes that constitute candidate pathways.
+Second, we must perform gene identifier mapping.
+This entails translating the names of genes provided within the raw RNA-Seq files into a desired namespace.
+This is necessary because the enrichment software that distills pathways from gene expression must be able to match RNA counts for a gene with those in candidate pathways.

 Third, our metadata file is sufficient to generate our phenotype file (Table 4), which declares the number of samples and classes (row 1), names the classes (row 2) and then declares the class to which each sample belongs (row 3).
 Since our metadata contains the name (id) of the sample and the class, this is a simple task.

 Biological processes are inherently noisy (Raser 2005) and the same goes for gene expression.
 Some of this gene expression noise arises from the stochastic nature of biochemical reactions which are rather pronounced when dealing with small numbers of molecules.